Pikes Peak Discovery and Adventurer Club

 STEP 2: SUBMIT REGISTRATION & T-SHIRT FEES

-The Adventurer Club is a free-based fully integrated educational program to assist you in the spiritual development of your child.
+The Adventurer Club is a fee-based fully integrated educational program to assist you in the spiritual development of your child.
 You can submit appropriate payment in one of two ways:

 Payment Options: Checks, Cash, or online payments

 By mail: Send check payment to Central SDA Church, 1305 N. Union Blvd, Colorado Springs, CO 80909.
 Checks can be made payable to Central SDA Church with "Adventurer Registration" in the memo line.

 Online: Click here to take you to online giving AdventistGiving. and follow step > local Church Offering >Category: Adventurers.

 COMPLETE STERLING VOLUNTEERS COURSE & BACKGROUND CHECK

 Parent/Guardian involvement is a unique component to the Adventurer Club that generates a meaningful experience for the entire family.
 Because safety is of utmost importance, we are required to make sure every adult present at Adventurer Club meetings and activities has been screened through Verified Volunteers.
-To complete both online training AND a background check, click here: Verified Volunteers.
+To complete both online training AND a background check, click here: Sterling Volunteers.
 When you have completed your online training course, please download your certificate for your records and submit it to the Adventurer Director.

 WHAT TO WEAR?

 The uniform makes the Adventurer Club real to its members.
 The uniform becomes an emblem of a standard, builds loyalty to the club, and brings members into a sense of community.
 The uniform should always be neat, clean, and worn with pride.

 Two styles of uniform will be used at various times: